sayo-hs/sayo-hs.github.io/docs/_posts/2024-09-05-how-the-heftia-extensible-effects-library-works.markdown

     = HCoyoneda (Coyoneda (h f) a)
 ```

-Further, `Hefty'` seems to be a higher-order version of `Free`:
+Additionally, `Hefty'` appears to be a higher-order version of `Free`:

 ```haskell
 data Hefty' h a = Hefty' ( Free (h (Hefty' h)) a )
 ```

 So, `Hefty` is essentially a combination of the higher-order versions of `Free` and `Coyoneda`, or a higher-order Freer.

-Hefty Algebra handles higher-order effects on this structure using a mechanism called Elaboration.
-This is a stronger version of the restriction I mentioned earlier, where all higher-order effects must be interpreted before any first-order effects are.
-This separates the higher-order effect interpretation stage (called Elaboration) from the first-order effect interpretation stage.
+Furthermore, in Hefty Algebra, a mechanism called Elaboration is used to handle higher-order effects on the Hefty data structure.
+This is a stronger version of the aforementioned restriction, where all higher-order effects must be interpreted before any first-order effects, regardless of whether or not delimited continuation operations are involved.
+In other words, the interpretation stage for higher-order effects (referred to as Elaboration) and the interpretation stage for first-order effects are completely separated.

-It seemed like this could work, so I redesigned the library based on these ideas.
-Along the way, I realized that first-order and higher-order effects could coexist to some extent without fully separating the interpretation stages, simply by splitting the effect lists.
-The idea of separating the lists of first-order and higher-order effects was inspired by the Elaboration approach.
+It seemed like it might work, so I redesigned the library based on these ideas.
+During the process, I realized that it isn’t always necessary to fully separate the interpretation stages; by simply separating the effect lists, first-order and higher-order effects can coexist to a certain degree.
+So, this idea of separating the lists of first-order and higher-order effects was inspired by the Elaboration method.

-Some time later, I found that Polysemy had already been on the verge of this same discovery.
+And then, some time later, I came across that article on Polysemy.
-Let’s revisit the definition of the higher-order version of Freer:
+Let me go over the higher-order version of `Freer` again:

 > ```haskell
 > newtype Freer f a = Freer